Government Schemes

 Department for Promotion of Industry and Internal Trade (DPIIT)

 Startup India is the flagship initiative of the Government of India to build a strong ecosystem for nurturing innovation and startups.
-Recognized startups get tax exemptions for 3 consecutive years, self-certification compliance, fast-tracked patent applications, and access to a Fund of Funds worth ₹10,000 crore managed by SIDBI.
+Recognised startups get tax exemptions for 3 consecutive years, self-certification compliance across labour and environmental laws, fast-tracked patent applications with 80 percent fee rebate, and access to a Fund of Funds worth 10,000 crore rupees managed by SIDBI.
+Over 1.4 lakh startups are currently DPIIT-recognised across India, with the ecosystem producing over 100 unicorns.
+The programme suits first-time founders building innovative products and services who meet the incorporation and turnover thresholds.

 EduMetrics aggregates government scheme information from public sources including startupindia.gov.in, msme.gov.in, and other official portals for educational purposes.
 All scheme names and details belong to their respective government departments.